tapis-project/documentation/source/technical/jobs.rst

 | INCLUDE_BY_DEFAULT | undefined   | include arg |
 +--------------------+-------------+-------------+

 The JobArgSpec *include* value has no effect on REQUIRED or FIXED arguments.
 In the cases where the value does apply, not specifying *include* in a named JobArgSpec that matches an AppArgSpec is effectively the same as setting *include=True*.
 By setting *include=False*, a JobArgSpec can exclude any INCLUDE_ON_DEMAND or INCLUDE_BY_DEFAULT arguments.

 KeyValuePair
 ^^^^^^^^^^^^

-The JSON schema for defining key/value pairs of strings in various `ParameterSet`_ components is below.
+The JSON schema for defining key-value pairs of strings in various `ParameterSet`_ components is below.

 ::

    "KeyValuePair": {
-       "$comment": "A simple key/value pair",
+       "$comment": "A simple key-value pair",
        "type": "object",
            "properties": {
               "key":   {"type": "string", "minLength": 1},